 Nervous anticipation, the excitement of preparations and quiet introspection of how things are going to be － these are some of the emotions a couple goes through while waiting for their little bundle of joy to arrive.
 And, as the pregnancy proceeds, some parents-to-be are eager to freeze the magical moments for posterity.

 What’s the best way to remember this period than to photograph the process?
 Many couples would love to capture the bump in an intimate way but are not sure how to do it aesthetically.
 Don’t fret.
 Here are some useful tips you can keep in mind while taking pictures of the baby bump －

-1. Which stage to photograph
+1. Which pregnancy stage to photograph

 The shoot is recommended around the second half of the sixth month of the pregnancy to the end of the seventh month.
 The last couple of months can be uncomfortable for the mother-to-be.
-Shooting during the sixth month is a good idea as the bump is usually round and nicely seen, depending on the mother, of course.
+Shooting during the sixth month is a good idea as the bump is usually round and nicely visible, depending on the mother, of course.

-2. When to shoot
+2. When to shoot during pregnancy

-3. Where to shoot
+3. Where to have your maternity shoot

-4. Whom to take pictures with
+4. Whom to take maternity pictures with

-5. What to wear
+5. What to wear during pregnancy photo shoot

-6. What poses to go for
+6. What poses to go for during maternity shoot